-What type of Agreement will I have and how secure is it?
+1. What type of agreement will I have and how secure is it?

-Instead of paying rent, residents are asked to make a weekly maintenance contribution which has to be paid monthly in advance.
+Instead of paying rent, you’ll make a weekly maintenance contribution which is paid monthly in advance.
+You’ll pay from £920.70 per month (plus utilities and council tax) – we also accept housing benefit payments.

 - Contribution towards central staff and administration costs